RosterElf Logo

 This guide provides general information about managing sick leave requests in Australia.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

-In Australia, sick leave is part of the "personal/carer's leave" entitlement under the National Employment Standards.
-Full-time employees receive 10 days per year, which accumulates over time and can be used when unfit for work due to illness or injury, or to care for a sick family member.
+In Australia, sick leave is part of the "personal/carer's leave" entitlement under the National Employment Standards (NES).
+Full-time employees receive 10 days per year, which accumulates over time.

 Sick leave entitlements by employee type